-The Vinyl Cafe is a radio show heard on CBC Radio in Canada, on selected public radio stations in the United States, on SiriusXM Satellite Radio channel 169, on Podcast, and live online.
-The show is written and hosted by Stuart McLean and features stories, essays and music.
+The Vinyl Cafe was a radio show heard on CBC Radio, on selected public radio stations in the United States, on Podcast, and online.
+The show was written and hosted by Stuart McLean and featured stories, essays and music.

 The Vinyl Cafe stories are about Dave, owner of a second hand record store called "The Vinyl Cafe".
 The stories also feature Dave's wife, Morley, their two children, Sam and Stephanie, and assorted friends and neighbours.
 The stories are collected in books and on CD.

 The motto of Dave's store – and of the radio show – is "We May Not Be Big, But We're Small."

 ABOUT STUART MCLEAN

 Stuart McLean was a best selling author, award-winning journalist and humorist, and host of CBC Radio program, The Vinyl Cafe.
 Stuart began his broadcasting career making radio documentaries for CBC Radio's Sunday Morning.
 In 1979 he won an ACTRA award for Best Radio Documentary for his contribution to the program's coverage of the Jonestown massacre.

 Following Sunday Morning, Stuart spent seven years as a regular columnist and guest host on CBC's Morningside.
 His book, The Morningside World of Stuart McLean, was a Canadian bestseller and a finalist in the 1990 City of Toronto Book Awards.